BornToDoStuff/BornToDoStuff.github.io/_posts/ring/2017-04-15-silver-bands-of-the-vine.md

   - Thrown
 item_idea: Chrisu
 item_co_creator:
-item_updated:
+item_updated: 2021-02-21
-last_modified_at:
+last_modified_at: 2021-02-21
 ---

-These three silver bands are simple yet elegant, similar but subtly different, and sized to fit different fingers.
-Vines and leaves etched into both the inside and outside.
-When they are not being worn by another creature you can call the name of any number of the rings you are attuned to to activate them as an action.
-They can be attuned to separately by different creatures or as a single item by one creature.
-Budo activates the smallest of the rings, Vignes activates the middle one, and the largest's name is Reben.
+These three silver rings are elegantly simple but subtly different from each other.
+They magically adjust to fit your first finger, second finger, and thumb.
+All three are etched with incredibly detailed vines and leaves on both the inside and outside.
+While attuned as an action you can call out to one or more rings to activate them or deactivate them.

-When activated each ring expands to a large metal chakram, perfectly smooth except for their etchings, and razor sharp.
-These chakram have the properties thrown (range 30/90), finesse, and deal 1d6 slashing damage.
-Additionally, as part of your attack action you can call a ring by name and it will return to your hand.
+When activated each ring expands to a large razor sharp chakram in your hand, still etched with their designs which enlarge with them.
+These chakram are melee weapons that have the properties thrown (range 30/120), finesse, and deal 1d6 slashing damage.
+As a bonus action you can call to one or more chakram and they will return to your hand if possible, moving around obstacles and creatures to do so.